Blazemeter/taurus/site/dat/docs/Installation.md

 ```bash
 brew upgrade bzt
 ```
-If your brew auto update is switched off don't forget to manage it manually.
+If your brew auto update is switched off, manage it manually.

 NOTE: There is an issue with brew installation connected with numpy.
-In order to avoid this problem we suggest installing Taurus using `pip` tool.
+In order to avoid this problem, we suggest installing Taurus using the `pip` tool.

-To install Taurus with `pip` you need command line developers tools and Python 3.7+ installed.
+To install Taurus with `pip`, you need the command line developers tools and Python 3.7+ installed.
-Then you need to install `Cython` if it is not installed using the following command:
+Then install `Cython`, if it is not yet installed, using the following command:
 ```
 pip3 install Cython
 ```